100% Satisfaction Guarantee

 - Williams, Dr Ann.
 And G.H.
 Martin, Eds.
 Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8).

 - Chadwick, Nora Kershaw and J.X.W.P Corcoran.
 The Celts.
 London: Penguin, 1790.
 Print.
 (ISBN 0140212116).

 - Hinde, Thomas Ed.
 The Domesday Book England's Heritage Then and Now.
 Surrey: Colour Library Books, 1995.
 Print.
 (ISBN 1-85833-440-3).

 - Le Patourel, John.
 The Norman Empire.
 New York: Oxford University Press, 1976.
 Print.
 (ISBN 0-19-822525-3).

 - Bowman, George Ernest.
 The Mayflower Reader A Selection of Articales from The Mayflower Descendent.
 Baltimore: Genealogical Publishing.
 Print.

 The Woodward Family Crest was acquired from the Houseofnames.com archives.
 The Woodward Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 24 November 2013 at 00:44.
+This page was last modified on 5 April 2016 at 14:35.